AtaYalcin/intrinsicOnValeoData/README.md

 ml GCC/9.4.0

 clone https://github.com/boschresearch/DroidCalib.git
-create a conda environment droidenv using standart terminal commands stated in https://github.com/boschresearch/DroidCalib github page.
+create a conda environment droidenv using standard terminal commands stated in https://github.com/boschresearch/DroidCalib github page.
 	Warning: conda keeps getting stuck at "Solving Environment".
 Use detailed environment under misc/environment_detailed_vis.yaml (with visualization) or misc/environment_detailed.yaml (without visualization). run setup.py (this will take some while) activate this environment with "source activate droidenv" rather than "conda activate droidenv" when needed.

+we used "Veh01_20230208_105703_076"
 Using the S3 procedure defined by the shared documents at adasoffice by valeo, download and unzip data.(since explanation of this procedure might reveal sensitive info, no further details will be provided.)
 	Karolina cluster puts storage limitations, thus deleting the extracted .zip files at each extraction is important.
 	"for i in *.zip; do unzip "$i" -d "${i%%.zip}"; done" is a benefitial command at extraction of each zip file in a folder into a seperate folder.